Bioglass 45S5: Manufacturing

-There are two main manufacturing techniques that are used for the synthesis of Bioglass.
-The first is melt quench synthesis, which is the conventional glass-making technology used by Larry Hench when he first manufactured the material in 1969.
-This method includes melting a mixture of oxides such as SiO2, Na2O, CaO and P2O5 at high temperatures generally above 1100-1300 °C. Platinum or platinum alloy crucibles are used to avoid contamination, which would interfere with the product's chemical reactivity in organism.
+There are two main manufacturing techniques that are used for the synthesis of bioglass.
+The first is melt quench synthesis, which is the conventional glassmaking technology used by Larry Hench when he first manufactured the material in 1969.
+This method includes melting a mixture of oxides such as SiO2, Na2O, CaO and P2O5 at high temperatures generally above 1100–1300 °C. Platinum or platinum alloy crucibles are used to avoid contamination, which would interfere with the product's chemical reactivity in organism.
 Annealing is a crucial step in forming bulk parts, due to high thermal expansion of the material.
 Heat treatment of Bioglass reduces the volatile alkali metal oxide content and precipitates apatite crystals in the glass matrix.
 However, the scaffolds that result from melt quench techniques are much less porous compared to other manufacturing methods, which may lead to defects in tissue integration when implanted in vivo.

 The second method is sol-gel synthesis of Bioglass.
 This process is carried out at much lower temperatures than the traditional melting methods.
 It involves the creation of a solution (sol), which is composed of metal-organic and metal salt precursors.
 A gel is then formed through hydrolysis and condensation reactions, and it undergoes thermal treatment for drying, oxide formation, and organic removal.
 Because of the lower fabrication temperatures used in this method, there is a greater level of control on the composition and homogeneity of the product.
 In addition, sol-gel bioglasses have much higher porosity, which leads to a greater surface area and degree of integration in the body.

 Newer methods include flame and microwave synthesis of Bioglass, which has been gaining attention in recent years.
 Flame synthesis works by baking the powders directly in a flame reactor.
 Microwave synthesis is a rapid and low-cost powder synthesis method in which precursors are dissolved in water, transferred to an ultrasonic bath, and irradiated.